pmlex/children-story-ai/blog.md

 My next goal for this project?
 Adding microphone input.
 A child could interrupt the story midway (e.g., *"No, I want a dragon to show up!"*), and the agent would use the Gemini Live API to rapidly discard the upcoming JSON pages and dynamically re-render the story structure, audio, and images on the fly!

+#GeminiLiveAgentChallenge

-I'm incredibly proud of what I built for the **#GeminiLiveAgentChallenge**, and I can't wait to see how multimodal AI continues to revolutionize the way we interact, play, and learn.
+I can't wait to see how multimodal AI continues to revolutionize the way we interact, play, and learn.